jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 ## Objectives

 This portion of the book begins Part II.
-The first 7 chapters focused more on the *philosophy* and basic tenants of how Unix and Linux were created.
+The first 7 chapters focused more on the *philosophy* and basic tenets of how Unix and Linux were created.
 The remaining 8 chapters now will focus on the application of what we have learned and focus on using the opensource technology of Linux.
 The Objectives of this chapter are as follows:

 * Understand how to write and use basic shell scripts
 * Understand how to use conditional statements in Bash scripts